apache/mesos/docs/upgrades.md

 * When a persistent volume is destroyed, Mesos will now remove any data that was stored on the volume from the filesystem of the appropriate slave.
 In prior versions of Mesos, destroying a volume would not delete data (this was a known missing feature that has now been implemented).

-* Mesos 0.29 changes the HTTP status code of the following endpoints from `200 OK` to `202 Accepted`:
+* Mesos 1.0 changes the HTTP status code of the following endpoints from `200 OK` to `202 Accepted`:
   * `/reserve`
   * `/unreserve`
   * `/create-volumes`
   * `/destroy-volumes`

+In order to upgrade a running cluster:

+1. Rebuild and install any modules so that upgraded masters/agents can use them.
+2. Install the new master binaries and restart the masters.
+3. Install the new agent binaries and restart the agents.
+4. Upgrade the schedulers by linking the latest native library / jar / egg (if necessary).
+5. Restart the schedulers.
+6. Upgrade the executors by linking the latest native library / jar / egg (if necessary).

 ## Upgrading from 0.27.x to 0.28.x ##